scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 different ages is very common.
 Again it's a matter of economics as well as taste.
 Because the business has fairly long feedback loops their finance departments often face liquidity (zing) issues.
 So when you get a bottle and it says 10 years on the label, that's just the age of the youngest liquid in the bottle.
-Master blenders will use their stock to combine different casks of several ages and come up with flavours that can be great and ready for sale.
+Master blenders will use their stock to combine different casks of several ages and come up with flavours that can be great and ready for the shelf.

 {% img right /images/blog/whiskey/week2-notes.jpg 500 %}
 The brand ambassador of the evening was from Bushmills which is the only old time distillery still in operation on the